2001 Japan Series

+Background

 Osaka Kintetsu Buffaloes

 Kintetsu had one of the most powerful offenses ever seen in the league.
 Foreign import Tuffy Rhodes teamed up with Norihiro Nakamura to become one of the most feared hitting tandems in Nippon Professional Baseball history.
 Rhodes hit 55 home runs to tie the NPB record for most home runs hit in a season, while Nakamura hit 46 home runs of his own.
 Kintetsu entered the series looking for the franchise's first ever Japan Series win.
 They lost in 1979 and 1980 to the Hiroshima Toyo Carp and in 1989 against the Yomiuri Giants.

 Yakult Swallows

 Most of the core team from the 1997 Japan Series championship still remained in Kazuhisa Ishii and all-world catcher Atsuya Furuta.
 Shinya Miyamoto anchored the middle of the infield.